Authors: Carolyn Goldstein, Public History and Community Archives Program Manager and Kayla Allen, Graduate Assistant

-Browse the Mass.
-Memories Road Show collection here.
+Browse the Plymouth Mass.
+Memories Road Show collection.

 The Mass.
-Memories Road Show is a statewide digital history project that documents people, places and events in Massachusetts history through family photographs and stories.
+Memories Road Show is a statewide, event-based participatory archiving program that documents people, places and events in Massachusetts history through family photographs and stories.
 In partnership with teams of local volunteers, we organize public events to scan family and community photographs and videotape “the stories behind the photos.”
 The images and videos are indexed and incorporated into an online educational database.
-Since its launch, the project has gathered more than 9,000 photographs and stories from across the state.
+Since its launch, the project has gathered more than 12,000 photographs and stories from across the state.
 It is supported in part by the Patricia C. Flaherty ’81 Endowed Fund at UMass Boston.